awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-analytics.rst

        imports on the fly` option.

-Run the project and validate results
+Run the Project and Validate Results
 ------------------------------------

-Re-build the application and run the application within the emulator.
+Run the application in the emulator using :guilabel:`Run` > :guilabel:`Run 'app'`.
 It should work as before.
 Ensure you try to add and delete some notes to generate some traffic that can be shown in the Pinpoint console.